Tangut language: Initials

+Rhymes

-The rhyme books distinguish 105 rhyme classes, which are, in turn, classified in several ways: division/grade (等), type (環), and class (攝).
+The rhyme books distinguish 105 rhymes, which are, in turn, classified in several ways: division/grade (等), type (環), and class (攝).

 Tangut rhymes occur in three types (環).
-They are seen in the tradition of Nishida, followed by both Arakawa and Gong as 'normal' (普通母音), 'tense' (緊喉母音), and 'retroflex' (捲舌母音).
-Gong leaves normal vowels unmarked and places a dot under tense vowels and an -r after retroflex vowels.
+They are seen in the tradition of Nishida, followed by both Arakawa and Gong HC as 'normal' (普通母音), 'tense' (緊喉母音), and 'retroflex' (捲舌母音).
+Gong HC leaves normal vowels unmarked and places a dot under tense vowels and an -r after retroflex vowels.
 Arakawa differs only by indicating tense vowels with a final -q.

 The rhyme books distinguish four vowel grades (等).
 In early phonetic reconstructions, all four were separately accounted for, but it has since been realized that grades three and four are in complementary distribution, depending on the initial.
-Consequently, the reconstructions of Arakawa and Gong do not account for this distinction.
-Gong represents these three grades as V, iV, and jV.
+Consequently, the reconstructions of Arakawa and Gong HC do not account for this distinction.
+Gong HC represents these three grades as V, iV, and jV.
 Arakawa accounts for them as V, iV, and V.

 In general, rhyme class (攝) corresponds to the set of all rhymes under the same rhyme type which have the same main vowel.

-Gong further posits phonemic vowel length and points to evidence that indicates that Tangut had a distinction that Chinese lacked.
-There is no certainty that the distinction was vowel length and so other researchers have remained skeptical.